eswarak/Fast-Start-20/cloudforms+ansible101/lab/index.md

 4. Once the validation is successful, click on `Add` -->

-1. Now you're ready to go!
+**Now you're ready to go!**

-## CloudForms with Ansible batteries included
+## CloudForms with Ansible

-This lab will guide you through the process of using the embedded Ansible features of CloudForms.
+This part of the lab will guide you through the process of using the embedded Ansible features of CloudForms.

 ### Introduction to Ansible